Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Discussion

 \section{Discussion}

-In this manuscript, we motivated the development of a new type of expressive multilevel Bayesian regression model inspired by properties of ReLU-nets.
+We presented a method for mimicking ReLU-nets within inherently interpretable multilevel Bayesian models.
 We applied this methodology to the prediction of hospital readmissions or death after discharge, and to the causal inference of the effects of discharge assignments.
-We highlighted the distinction between interpretability and posthoc explainability (posthoc xAI), and demonstrated how xAI (in particular SHAP) does not aid in true model understanding.
-We also demonstrated how we could achieve predictive performance comparable to blackbox methods, while not sacrificing interpretability.